digi-ron/AU-Falcon-SPUD-Project/Miscellaneous/BuildPlate/BuildPlate.md

 ### Trim

-The trim code refers to the interior color and accents used throughout the vehicle.
+The trim code refers to the interior colour and accents used throughout the vehicle.
 Refer to the list below for what each code corresponds to:

 > While these trim code will *narrow down* the exact trim inside your vehicle, it will not *uniquely identify* it, e.g. a [Series 1](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-1) Forte and a [Series 3](../../Miscellaneous/SeriesInformation/SeriesInformation.md#series-3) Fairmont share the same trim code `G1`, however the patterns in the cloth seats are different
 {: .block-note}